 I was recently asked to record a 1-minute acceptance speech for an online award ceremony.
 Sadly, it was made clear to me that this was a requirement made of each of the five nominees and couldn’t be taken as an indication of future glory.
-I found it surprisingly difficult to pen the 60 second epilogue, that stands an 80% chance of never being heard.
+I found it surprisingly difficult to pen the 60-second epilogue which stood an 80% chance of never being heard.
 Speech writing is hard.
 You have to be very selective with your choice of words.
 Every one of them has to mean something.
-Editing the early drafts is an arduous task, as you’re forced to nip and tuck the flabby text into something acute, to the point, powerful and perhaps even.. inspiring.
+Editing the early drafts is an arduous task, as you’re forced to nip and tuck the flabby text into something acute, to the point, powerful, and perhaps even inspiring.

 We use a WhatsApp group for our family Secret Santa, on it, each of us shares a list of the things we want for Christmas.
 Some of our lists are more specific than others.
 My Father, for example, shares the exact item and page number from the Argos catalogue, to avoid the risk of being disappointed on Christmas day.